shrutipingle02/customer-segmentation-rfm-analysis/README.md

   buyer, not necessarily a rich one.

 Each splits the base into two halves of similar size and similar behaviour, so none is a basis for targeting.
-Behaviour separates the customers; demography does not.
+Behaviour separates the customers, demography does not.

 ## Limitations